Taking olanzapine and sertraline: Elizabeth's story

 Elizabeth shares how starting medication was initially daunting, but how much it helped her recovery when she was a hospital inpatient for anorexia.

-I took it even though I felt like there were negative connotations surrounding the drug because it an 'anti-psychotic' medication.
-I was terrified by the idea that it would cause an increase in appetite leading to possible weight gain, as well as the sedative effects.
+I took it even though I felt like there were negative connotations surrounding the drug because it is an 'anti-psychotic' medication.
+I was terrified by the idea that it would cause an increase in appetite leading to possible weight gain, and was also worried about the sedative effects.

-I was prescribed Olanzapine because of the distress I was enduring due to being fed against my will.
+I was prescribed olanzapine to help with the distress I was experiencing at being fed against my will.
 I was told that it would help my thought processes and calm me down.

 The difference I felt only hours after taking it was immense - it certainly calmed me down in a sense.
 Every day - even after a full night of undisturbed sleep - I slept from around 9am until 5pm, only waking for meal times.
 I began to feel that I was only taking it so I would not be as much of a burden to those around me, and I was easier to manage as I lacked the energy to cause as much of a problem.

-The time I spent awake was spent engaging in different therapies which also played a big role in my recovery.
-Eventually I had progressed to a state where I was no longer detained, nearing a safe weight (which had not sky rocketed like the side effects say could potentially happen) and I was managing my diet both on the ward and at home.
+The time I spent awake was spent engaging in different therapies, which also played a big role in my recovery.
+Eventually I had progressed to a state where I was no longer detained, nearing a safe weight (which had not sky-rocketed like I was told could happen) and I was managing my diet both on the ward and at home.

-I was also prescribed Sertraline around this time, which helped a lot with my low mood and social-related anxiety.
+I was also prescribed sertraline around this time, which helped a lot with my low mood and social-related anxiety.
 I felt a lot less pressure in taking this and I fully embraced why it was needed.
-I feel that the two medications worked together with each other to make managing my diet and social life less anxiety provoking than it seemed in my head.
+I feel that the two medications worked together to make managing my diet and social life less anxiety-provoking than it seemed in my head.

-When I was taken off Olanzapine, I felt that I no longer needed it because it was very rare that I would need the responsibility of managing my diet taken out of my hands.
-And the turmoil which I did suffer around food and body image could be managed myself and was at a normal level in terms of someone with an on-going eating disorder.
+When I was taken off olanzapine, I felt that I no longer needed it because it was unlikely that I would need the responsibility of managing my diet taken out of my hands.
+Also, I felt I could manage my issues with food and body image myself, as they were at a normal level for someone in recovery for an eating disorder.

-Upon stopping Olanzapine, I did struggle to sleep, whereas I had been sleeping far more than the average person.
-But after a couple of weeks my sleeping patterns regulated to how they had been before I began the medication.
+Upon stopping olanzapine, I struggled to sleep.
+But after a couple of weeks, my sleeping pattern returned to how it had been before I began the medication.

-Overall, I had both a positive and negative experience with Olanzapine, but at the time, I acknowledge its side effects may have been necessary.
-Sertraline, however, I feel keeps my mood regulated, but perhaps not so much my anxiety – although that could differ from person to person.
+Overall, I had both a positive and negative experience with olanzapine.
+Although some of the side effects were tough, I acknowledge that they were better than the alternative.
+I feel as though the sertraline keeps my mood regulated, but perhaps not so much my anxiety – but that's just my experience.